ami-arkhan/study/codes/various-problem/subset-sum/README.md

 ## Problem:
-Find number of sets in which sum of elements is zero and the maximum number of elements in those sets.
+Find the number of subsets in which sum of all elements of the set except empty set is zero and the largest number of elements from those subsets.